enviroCar/enviroCar-tools/enviroCar-operations/README.md

 * `all.tracks.firstid`: The first track ID to be considered.
 * `all.tracks.lastid`: The last track ID to be considered.
+* `all.tracks.list`: a comma-separated list of track IDs to be considered.
+When this property is provided, the above are ignored

 ## Aggregate tracks to postgis database